 Prior to the UK's withdrawal from the EU, the CMA worked in symbiosis with the European Commission on competition law enforcement and merger investigations across all sectors.
 Since 1 January 2021, this has changed and the role of the CMA has been expanded to cover new functions.
 In December 2020, the CMA published guidance setting out the scope of its functions in detail.3

 In addition to the aforementioned regulators, a key role in Great Britain's energy market is carried out by the following regulators and government departments.

 The Department for Business, Energy and Industrial Strategy (BEIS), although by definition not a regulator, plays a key part in the regulation, organisation and management of the energy market.
 BEIS is a department of the Government of the United Kingdom that was created in 2016, taking over from the Department of Energy and Climate Change, and is supported by 41 agencies and public bodies.
+As a result of Brexit and onshored (retained) EU legislation, the role of BEIS has been expanded to cover functions previously assigned to EU authorities and new cross-government working groups have been set up.
 The Secretary of State is responsible for BEIS, which is accountable to Parliament on matters including security of supply and sustainability in Great Britain's energy sector.
 In light of the integration of the Northern Irish energy sectors into the I-SEM, the department responsible for the energy sector in Northern Ireland is the Department for the Economy.

 The Oil and Gas Authority (OGA) was established in April 2015 as an executive agency of BEIS, with the aim to maximise the economic recovery of the oil and gas resources available in the UK.
 In October 2016 however, the OGA was incorporated as an independent government company, with BEIS being its sole shareholder.